rust-trust/event-listener-substrate/readme.md

 To use a new data store with the listener,

 1. Create the storage client in the `adaptors` dir (similar to existing mongo client)
+2. Add the connection config in `.env` and use it in the js client
-2. Import the new js client in `dataService.js`
+3. Import the new js client in `dataService.js`
-3. Use init() for initializing the client - connection, priming, etc.
+4. Use init() for initializing the client - connection, priming, etc.
-4. Use insert() for (of course) inserting substrate events data
+5. Use insert() for (of course) inserting substrate events data

 ## Note